 For detection of cis-eQTLs in unannotated transcript elements, we quantified expressed retrotransposon-derived elements outside genes that are known to be an important source for evolution of new exons and transcripts.{Cordaux, 2009 #108} We detected a total of 5,763 elements outside annotated genes with significant cis-eQTLs, with an overrepresentation of long terminal repeat retrotransposons (Fig S16).
 We detected widespread sharing of eQTLs for exons and repeats: 49% and 6% of the best repeat eQTLs variants in EUR were also significant and the best exon eQTLs, respectively (3.8 and 26 enrichment; Fisher exact test p<2.2 10-16 for both) compared to set of null variants matched to repeat eQTL frequency and distance from genes.
 Furthermore, the repeats with eQTLs had significantly higher coexpression with exons (Fig S16; KS p<2.2 10-16).
-This suggests that repeat elements can contribute to transcript structure variation through 3’- and 5’-UTR modifications, and that regulatory elements of nearby genes and genetic variants in them often affect repeat element expression too.
+This suggests that repeat elements can contribute to transcript structure variation by providing alternative 3’- and 5’-UTRs, and that regulatory elements of nearby genes and genetic variants in them often affect repeat element expression too.

 Characterization of regulatory variants

 Genome sequencing data gives us a unique opportunity to characterize causal regulatory variants and their properties.
 In these analyses, we focused on our large data set of exon eQTLs from Europeans and describe results from these unless otherwise mentioned; results from Yoruba and from trQTLs are shown in Supplementary Figures.
-To characterize the properties of eQTLs and estimate our ability to find causal variants, we compared the most significant eQTL variant per gene – the most likely causal variant – to the 2nd, 5th and 10th best variants, and to a null distribution of non-eQTL variants matched for distance from transcription start site and minor allele frequency (Fig. 2a; Supplementary Methods).
+To characterize the properties of eQTLs and estimate our ability to find causal variants, we compared the most significant eQTL variant per gene – the most likely causal variant – to the 2nd, 5th and 10th most significant variants, and to a null distribution of non-eQTL variants matched for distance from transcription start site and minor allele frequency (Fig. 2a; Supplementary Methods).

 In 13% of the genes the strongest eQTL variant is an indel, which is 1.22 more than for the matched null variants (Fisher exact test p = 1.9 10-3; Fig S17), suggesting that indels are more likely to have functional effects than SNPs. eQTLs are highly enriched in many noncoding elements from the Ensembl Regulatory Build, such as many transcription factor peaks (median enrichment 3.3, median p = 0.009), histone marks (median 2.3, median p = 8.72 10-9), DNase1 hypersensitive sites (3.4, p = 1.00 10-20), and a high enrichment in chromatin states of active promoters (3.5x, p = 1.08 10-36) and strong enhancers (median 2.4, median p = 1.14 10-5) (Fig 2a, S18).
-Within genes, best eQTL variants were highly enriched in 5’UTRs (3.6x, p = 3.23 10-17) consistently with the neighboring promoter activity, while splice-site (3.8, p = 1.65 10-5) and nonsynonymous (2.3, p = 4.84 10-6) enrichments point to coding variants having also regulatory functions.
+Within genes, the most significant eQTL variants were highly enriched in 5’UTRs (3.6x, p = 3.23 10-17) consistently with the neighboring promoter activity, while splice-site (3.8, p = 1.65 10-5) and nonsynonymous (2.3, p = 4.84 10-6) enrichments point to coding variants having also regulatory functions.
 Transcript ratio QTLs are overrepresented in splice sites (6.8, p = 2.44 10-7), as expected, but also for example in 3’UTRs (2.5, p = 1.83 10-6) and H3K9ac sites (2.9, p = 6.57 10-6) and promoters (2.4, p = 5.79 10-6) (Fig. S19).
 Altogether, these analyses add to previous understanding{Degner, 2012 #172;Gaffney, 2012 #182} of the functional consequences of genetic variants to transcription.